 - 4 D’Anjou pears or Gala apples

-- Scant 1/2 cup white whole wheat flour
+- Scant ½ cup white whole wheat flour or regular whole wheat flour

 - pinch of salt